 5. Taste Test

 Now that you have a feel for the size, shape and finish of your pot rack, the final decision rests on personal taste.
 Do you prefer the understated look of today's commercial kitchens, or the intricate designs of old time Italy?
 Consider a custom rack for a precision-cut design that's uniquely yours, or opt for multipurpose lighted racks.
-Browse hammered steel pot racks by Enclume, intricately-formed styles by Steel Worx, traditional wood looks by Sawbuck and more.
+Browse hammered steel pot racks by Enclume, intricately-formed styles by Steel Worx, sturdy wooden racks by Sawbuck and more.
 KitchenSource.com has an option for every style and budget.